sparques/fansiterm/README.md

 ![Fansiterm Screenshot](screenshot.png)

 The screenshot demonstrates:
-  - FANSITERM is colored using inverted VGA color ( SGR CSI34;7m )
+  - FANSITERM is colored using inverted VGA color ( SGR CSI34;7m ) and is also bold (SGR CSI1m).
   - The trademark character (™) is present in inconsolata.Regular8x16 and rendered correctly here.
   - On either end of FANSITERM are custom tiles, defined using 8x16 pixel PNGs and set to represent the characters '(' and ')' in the alternate chracter set (actived with the SHIFT-OUT byte, 0x0E, and deactived with SHIFT-IN byte, 0x0F).
   - Custom rounded-endcap tiles are used to surround 433 MHz and KHz, also via alternate chracter set (and mapped to '{' and '}').